-any condition on the premises licence which makes it impossible to comply with

-- an operating licence condition; - conditions relating to gaming machine categories, numbers, or method of operation; - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casinos and bingo clubs and this provision prevents it being re- instated); and - conditions in relation to stakes, fees, winning or prizes. - 1.13 Door Supervisors The Board whilst not specifying the need for door supervisors would encourage operators to risk assess whether or not they may require this to uphold the licensing objectives.
+- any condition on the premises licence which makes it impossible to comply with an operating licence condition; - conditions relating to gaming machine categories, numbers, or method of operation; - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casinos and bingo clubs and this provision prevents it being reinstated); and - conditions in relation to stakes, fees, winning or prizes. - 1.12 Door Supervisors The Board whilst not specifying the need for door supervisors would encourage operators to risk assess whether or not they may require this to uphold the licensing objectives. - 1.13 Self-Exclusion Schemes The Licensing Board acknowledges the new requirement for all non-remote casino, bingo and betting licences (except in respect of the provision of facilities for betting in reliance on a track premises licence) and holders of gaming machine general operating licences for adult gaming centres.